CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 <img align="center" src="images/Architecture.png">
 <div align="center">Figure 1: Architecture Diagram</div><br>

 The **_Architecture Diagram_** given above explains the high-level design of the application.
-Below is a quick overview of each component:
+Below is a quick overview of each component.

 `Main` only has one class called [`MainApp`](../src/main/java/taskle/MainApp.java).
 It is responsible for:
 * Initializing the components in the correct sequence, and connecting them up with each other, upon the launch of the application.
 * Shutting down the components and invoking cleanup method (where necessary) upon shut down.

 [**`Commons`**](#common-classes) represents a collection of classes that is used by other multiple components.
 Two of them play important roles at the architecture level:
-* `EventsCentre`: This class (written using [Google's Event Bus library (https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components through the use of events (i.e. a form of _Event Driven_ design.)
+* `EventsCentre`: This class (written using [Google's Event Bus library] (https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components through the use of events (i.e. a form of _Event Driven_ design).
 * `LogsCenter`: Used by many classes to write log messages to the application's log file.

 The rest of the application consists four components: